Kia EV3 vs Lexus LBX

 Who Should Buy Which?

-Buy the Lexus LBX if: You want the lower entry price, need more boot space, or prefer Lexus's approach to design and ownership experience.
+Buy the Lexus LBX if: You want the lower entry price, need stronger towing, or prefer Lexus's approach to design and ownership experience.

 The Verdict

-The Kia EV3 takes 4 of 6 key spec categories.
+The Kia EV3 takes 5 of 7 key spec categories.
+If boot space matters, the Kia EV3 has a clear edge.
 The Kia EV3 adds peace of mind with a longer 7-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions